Lenny Randle: Washington Senators and Texas Rangers

 Randle was the first round pick (10th overall) of the Washington Senators in the secondary phase of the June 1970 Major League Baseball draft.
 After a little more than one season in the minors, Randle debuted as a second baseman with the Washington Senators in 1971.
 He made his major league debut on June 16, going 1-for-4 in a 5–1 loss to the Oakland Athletics.
 He split time between the minors and with the newly renamed and relocated Texas Rangers his first three seasons, spending most of 1973 in Triple-A with the Spokane Indians.

 Randle had a breakthrough 1974 season, batting .302 with a home run, 49 RBI, 26 stolen bases and 65 runs scored in 151 games while splitting time at second base, third base and in the outfield.
 He split time in all three positions in 1975 as well before being returned to second base in 1976.

 1974 brawl

 During a game in Arlington between the Texas Rangers and the Cleveland Indians on May 29, 1974, in the bottom of the eighth inning, Randle bunted off Cleveland pitcher Milt Wilcox, one pitch after Wilcox had thrown a pitch that flew behind Randle's back.
-But as Wilcox tried to scramble for the ball, Randle changed course and deliberately smashed into Wilcox.
+But as Wilcox tried to tag him out, Randle smashed into Wilcox.
 As Randle attempted to continue to first base, he was tackled by other Cleveland players and ruled out.
 A bench-clearing brawl ensued.
 This incident preceded the 10 Cent Beer Night riot in Cleveland six days later on June 4.